What We'll Cover

 Depending on the expected value of a game, we allocate 1 unit, 1.5 units, or 2.0 units to each pick.
 The number of picks we have over correlated markets is also considered in how many units will be allocated.

-For example, if we have picks on the full game moneyline & the full game against the spread, we will have a max of 1 unit each since the outcomes of those markets are highly correlated.
+For example, if we have picks on the full game moneyline and the full game against the spread, we will have a max of 1 unit each since the outcomes of those markets are highly correlated.

 SBIA's pick delivery example.